 Welcome to Mizzou!
 The MU Career Center is eager to help new Tigers with student employment, career and major exploration and all your career-related questions.
-We will have a session to speak with new students on Day One of Summer Welcome and, throughout the summer, we are available for online, phone or email consultations: Connect with Our Staff.
+We are available for online, phone or email consultations.

-Federal Work Study (FWS) is designed to give part-time employment to undergraduate and graduate students who need the income to help meet the costs of their education.
+Federal Work-Study (FWS) is designed to give part-time employment to students who need the income to help meet the costs of their education.
 These jobs provide vital learning and work experiences outside of the classroom for students.
-Watch this video to learn more.

-The Office of Student Financial Aid is responsible for the initial awarding of Federal Work Study to eligible students.
-This opportunity is awarded to students who:
+Student Financial Aid is responsible for the initial determination of Federal Work-Study eligibility.
+This opportunity is offered to students who:

 - Demonstrate financial need